 DEGIRO uses omnibus accounts to hold clients assets.
 These are accounts that hold assets for one or more clients, making it more cost effective for the brokers.
 Assets held by SPV Long Only are as safe using omnibus accounts as individualized accounts would be.
 But for assets held by SPV Long Short, clients within the same omnibus account are exposed to each other.

 It is my understanding that all assets (except debit money) of a custody account would be held by SPV Long Only.
 And that part of the assets of a Basic Account will be moved between SPV Long Only and SPV Long Short as they are needed for shares lending purposes.

 Holding Client Money

 Investment firms from The Netherlands are not allowed to hold client money therefore, all the uninvested balance – client money – from a DEGIRO customer’s account is invested in a money market fund.
 These funds invest in short-term debt securities and provide liquidity while preserving capital.
-Yet since it is a fund it means that at value of your account may fluctuate for any uninvested capital.
+Yet since it is a fund it means that the value of your account may fluctuate for any uninvested capital.

 You should avoid keeping uninvested capital in DEGIRO for too long.
 Any uncompensated negative return in these funds is like a fee you are paying.

 Foreign currency support

 By default all accounts use AutoFX.
 Through AutoFX all transactions are handled in your base currency (e.g. EUR).
 For example, if you would buy a stock in USD, the platform would automatically deduct the appropriate amount in EUR.